 How to write a bid

-6 Tips to help you write your bid
+6 tips to help you write your bid

 When responding to a buyer’s brief you need to make your strengths clear in the assessment.
 Think of it as an interview and make sure you give relevant examples of your experience and successes.